 Your local CAB can provide information and advice in confidence or point you in the right direction.
 To find your nearest CAB look in the phone book, ask at your local library or look on the Citizens Advice Bureau website (above).
 Opening times vary.

 Website providing information about NHS services in England to enable people to make choices about care and treatment.
-The website also has contact details for local clinical commissioning groups in England.

 NHS Direct Wales